rsmp-nordic/rsmp_website/pages/activities.md

 ### Why Join?
 When joining RSMP Nordic, you will be listed as a partner on the RSMP Nordic website.
 By doing so, you show your support for RSMP as an open, flexible protocol.

 As an industry partner, becoming an RSMP Nordic partner will give you the opportunity to co-author tehnical proposals.
-You will also show road authorities that you're committed to providing RMSP-compliant equipment/systems.
+You will also show road authorities that you're committed to providing RSMP-compliant equipment/systems.